Palm Rescue and Relocation to Kiem Foundation Preserve

 SFPS comes to the rescue!

 In late March 2018 an interesting and challenging plant rescue process began to unfold.
-Ultimately it led to a donation of funds by the South Florida Palm Society (SFPS) to relocate four stately old palms to the Kiem Foundation.
+Ultimately it led to a donation of funds by the South Florida Palm Society to relocate four stately old palms to the Kiem Foundation.
 Gary Hunt, a devoted plantsman, initiated the salvage project by notifying a member of the SFPS board of directors that some 50 mature palms at a home in Miami Beach were probably going to be cut down soon to make room for an addition to the residence.
 He was hopeful that the club might be able to intercede to save at least some of the palms, and he thought that one worthy beneficiary might be the Kiem Foundation.

 The trove consisted of many Coccothrinaxes, as well as several Ptychospermas.
 It also included a single Pseudophoenix, but, my, what a specimen it was — some 30 feet tall!
 The homeowner consulted with several tree contractors about moving and transplanting the palms.
 Along the way, she visited the Kiem Foundation and, impressed with what she saw, offered to donate four of her palms to the Foundation.